SAP-samples/btp-task-center-integration/btp-inital-setup/integrate-sap-task-center-with-bwz-se-service.md

 ## Introduction

-In this section, you finish the integration of SAP Task Center with SAP Launchpad service.
+In this section, you finish the integration of SAP Task Center with SAP Build Work Zone, standard edition.

 ## Update content to get SAP Task Center applications